 As likely as not, some players might be wondering what is the probability of a number to come out two times in a row.
 In fact, we can easily figure that out simply by multiplying the individual probability of that particular number to emerge.

-When American roulette is concerned, the probability of one of the numbers, say 13, to pop up two times in a row will be 1/1444 (1/38 x 1/38).
-The probability of the little white ball to land on 13 three times in a row will be 1/54872, which we got as follows: 1/38 x 1/38/ x 1/38.
-As it might have already hit roulette lovers, the odds of that number to become a winning one swindle exponentially as the number of the repetitions grows.
+When American roulette is concerned, the probability of one of the numbers, say 13, to pop up two times in a row will be 1/1,444 (1/38 x 1/38).
+The probability of the little white ball landing on 13 three times in a row will be 1/54,872, which we get as follows: 1/38 x 1/38 x 1/38.
+As it might have already occurred to roulette lovers, the odds of that number winning dwindle exponentially as the number of repetitions grows.

 In spite of that, the probability of 13 to pop up will continue to be 1/38, regardless of what happened on the previous few spins of the wheel and regardless of the fact that the odds of that number to be a winning one four times in succession are minuscule.